caktus/guidebook/docs/dokku.md

     To dokku:test_template
      * [new branch]      master -> master

-Notice that when the deploy finishes, the application\'s URL is shown.
+Notice that when the deploy finishes, the application's URL is shown.

 Now that the application is running on port 80, we can add SSL: